aferreira44/100-days-of-code/r1-log.md

 ## Log - Round 1

+### Day #11 :date: 2018.10.14

+:tada: Studies about AI, ML and Supervised Learning

+**Thoughts:**

+- No coding today, but a lot of reading to familiarize me with the new topics

 ### Day #10 :date: 2018.10.09

 :tada: Final Project: Translate text - [Curso de Ruby - Projeto Final](https://www.youtube.com/watch?v=DPHeSXHnKTs)